variable190/BugBounty/docs/bug-bounty-guide/file-upload-attacks.md

 # File Upload Attacks

+**Tips:**
-**Tip:** Find what language runs the web app by fuzzing the extention of the index page for common file types (/index.FUZZ).
+- Find what language runs the web app by fuzzing the extention of the index page for common file types (/index.FUZZ).
+- "Open image in new tab" to see upload location (maybe encoded in the URL).

 [Wappalyzer](https://www.wappalyzer.com/) can also be used to detect what languages and othertechnologies are used.